Syncing with the Server

-Apollo Client caches the results of queries and then uses this cache in order to resolve specific parts of queries.
+Apollo Client caches the results of queries and then uses this cache to resolve queries when possible.
+You can control this behavior with the fetch policy you use when asking for query data.
 However, what happens if the information in our cache goes stale?
 How do we make sure to update the cache if information changes on the server?
 How will our UI update to reflect this new information?
 This section will attempt to answer those questions.

 Refetches are the simplest way to force a portion of your cache to reflect the information available to your server.
 Essentially, a refetch forces a query to immediately hit the server again, bypassing the cache.
 The result of this query, just like all other query results, updates the information available in the cache, which updates all of the query results on the page.

-For example, using with the GitHunt schema, we might have the following component implementation:
+For example, using the GitHunt schema, we might have the following component implementation: